 Abnormal curvature of the spine.
 The most common type, idiopathic, occurs most frequently in adolescent girls, and its origin is unknown.

 A slipped or herniated disc occurs when the tough, fibrous outer wall of an intervertebral disc tears and allows the disc’s nucleus material to extrude into the spinal canal.

 Occurs when the protective cartilage lining of the facet joints in the spine wears down over time.
 This is a normal ageing process and in most people is not painful.
 In some patients it can cause pain and stiffness.

 The passageway, encased by vertebrae, through which the spinal cord passes.

-The column of vertebrae, intervertebral discs, ligaments, tendons, joints, fluid, nerves and other tissue that runs down the center of the back and serves as skeletal support for the upper body while protecting the spinal cord.
+The column of vertebrae, intervertebral discs, ligaments, tendons, joints, fluid, nerves and other tissue that runs down the centre of the back and serves as skeletal support for the upper body while protecting the spinal cord.

-A tubular bundle of nerve fibers that runs from the base of the skull to the lower back and is responsible for transmitting sensory and motor signals between the body’s extremities and the brain.
+A tubular bundle of nerve fibres that runs from the base of the skull to the lower back and is responsible for transmitting sensory and motor signals between the body’s extremities and the brain.

 Direct injections of anesthetic and steroidal medications into or near spinal nerve roots, or the epidural space surrounding the spinal cord.
 Spinal injections are typically suggested to treat moderate to severe neck nerve and back nerve pain.

 The rods, plates, screws, hooks, braided cable, mesh cages and other metal or plastic implants that may be required during spinal operations.